 A calorie deficit helps you lose weight no matter how old you are.
 Consume 3,500 calories fewer than you burn to lose 1 pound.
 If you create a deficit of 250 to 1,000 calories per day for a week, you'll end up 1/2 to 2 pounds lighter.

-As a 60-year-old woman, you most likely burn fewer calories than a woman half your age.
+As a 60-year-old person AFAB, you most likely burn fewer calories than a person half your age.
 You have less muscle mass from the natural effects of aging, which lowers the number of calories your body burns per day.
 Exercise and other daily physical activity can help you burn more, though.
-An average, sedentary woman at age 60 burns 1,600 calories; but if she's moderately active, that number increases to 1,800.
+An average, sedentary people AFAB at age 60 burn 1,600 calories; but if they are moderately active, that number increases to 1,800.
 If you're highly active, you could burn as many as 2,200 calories per day.

 Eat Adequate Calories